Insality/druid/docs_md/02-creating_custom_components.md

 ## Best practice on custom components
-On each component recomended describe component scheme in next way:
+On each component recommended describe component scheme in next way:

 ```lua
 -- Component module